philc/book-notes/creativity inc - ed catmull.md

     group in ways I believe are essential."
     * More like "peer review."
 The solutions will be tough, and so the director has to be the one to search for them.
-  * "It's as if they've gathered a panel of consulting experts to help find an accurate diangosis for an extremely confounding case.
+  * "It's as if they've gathered a panel of consulting experts to help find an accurate diagnosis for an extremely confounding case.
 But ultimately, it's the filmmakers, and no one else, who will make the final decisions about the wisest course of treatment."
 * Fear and failure (chap 6)
-  * Management's job is not to prevent risk, but build the ability to recover."
+  * "Management's job is not to prevent risk, but build the ability to recover."
   * Repeated failure is necessary for creative work.
 Careful master plans don't work.
   * Fear of failure is very hard to remove.
 Fear must be identified, diagnosed, and removed with explicit mechanisms of trust.
   * "If you aren't experiencing failure, then you are making a far worse mistake: you are being driven by the desire to avoid it."
     * The absence of mistakes is an indicator of poor progress.
-  * Failure is on occasional consequence of decisiveness.
+  * Failure is an occasional consequence of decisiveness.
-  * Creative endeavors are like science: trying something and failing yields faster information and thus better success than careful design and planning.
+  * Creative endeavors are like science: trying something and failing yields faster information and thus more success than careful design and planning.
 And you get less attached to an approach.
   * Product research versus development and scaling phase:
-    * "We've set up a sy stem in which directors are allowed to spend years in the development phase of a movie, where the costs off iteration and exploration are relatively low.
+    * "We've set up a system in which directors are allowed to spend years in the development phase of a movie, where the costs off iteration and exploration are relatively low.
 (At this point, we're paying the director's and story artists' salaries but not putting anything into production, which is where costs explode.)